Bishop for Kids

 the railroad depot.
 With the exception of the original depot and the agent’s house, the

 original village of Laws was gone by 1959, the year before the railroad shut down.
+This blog article on Laws Museum has some really interesting bits of history.

 Programs for children at Inyo Council for the Arts are a high priority and activities include painting, drawing, sculpting, acting, collage and more.
 Teachers from the community offer classes in art and music, and special guests from outside the county make special appearances and host workshops, as well.
 For the latest on our upcoming children’s programs, visit our calendar page.